Ecwid/ecwid-api-docs/includes/_products.md

 </aside>

 <aside class="notice">
-To get all products from the store, use the <strong>offset</strong> parameter.
+<strong>To get all products</strong> from the store, use the <strong>offset</strong> parameter.
 I.e. after you got first 100 products, set <strong>offset</strong> to 100 and retrieve the next 100 products.
-Continue this loop to get all products in a store.
+Continue this loop increasing the <strong>offset</strong> by 100 to get all other products in a store.
 </aside>

 #### Response